MDMA/Ecstasy Possession Colorado Criminal Attorney

 Denver Defense Attorney For Ecstasy Possession Charges

 We have been defending our clients for over 20 years from accusations of Ecstasy/MDMA possession in Denver, Adams, Arapahoe, Douglas, Jefferson and every other Colorado county.
 If you or a loved one has been contacted by the police regarding possession of Ecstasy/MDMA, come in for a free office consultation.
-Be smart, exercise your right to remain silent and contact an experienced attorney at the law office of O'Malley and Sawyer, LLC, at 303-731-0719.
+Be smart, exercise your right to remain silent and contact an experienced attorney at the law office of Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect your future.